 Concrete should be mixed using a concrete mixer.
 Concrete should not be mixed by hand.
 When pouring concrete into the formwork, the mix should be compacted using a mechanical vibrator.

-Aggregate used for concrete works should not be larger than 20mm.
+Fine aggregate for use in the production of concrete shall be of river sand and shall conform to the requirements of BS 882.
+Its grading shall be to Zones 1, 2 or 3 as defined in BS 882 and shall have not more than 10% retained on the 5 mm sieve.

+Course aggregate for use in the production of concrete shall be composed of crushed gravel or stone.
+It shall conform to the requirements of BS 812 and shall have not more than 10% passing the 5 mm sieve.

 Sand and aggregate used for concrete works should be clear from dust, mud and other debris.

 All reinforcement bars used for the concrete works should be free from rust and grease that could weaken the bonding between the reinforcement bar and the concrete.
 Care should be taken to use continuous bars rather than short segments joined by laps.